Physical Therapist Assistant (AAS)

 The University of Saint Francis is recognized as a leader in health sciences education around our region and beyond.
 Our strong academics and skilled faculty prepare future healthcare professionals for the practical aspects of the job, while our deeply held Franciscan values prepare our students to practice compassionate patient care.

-As you explore physical therapy assistant schools, be mindful that licensing and certification boards require degrees from accredited PTA programs; USF is proudly accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+As you explore physical therapy assistant schools, be mindful that licensing and certification boards require degrees from accredited PTA programs; Saint Francis is proudly accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).

 Hands-On Learning: Four Clinical Rotations

-In a field as hands-on as physical therapy, practical experience is critical — and you’ll get plenty of it at USF.
+In a field as hands-on as physical therapy, practical experience is critical — and you’ll get plenty of it at Saint Francis.
 Starting in your first semester, you’ll learn by doing: performing tests, taking measurements, making observations and practicing other real-world PTA tasks.

 Then you’ll bring that knowledge to your four clinical rotations: